-Deckerville Community Hospital has been serving the community for over 60 years and has been a certified Critical Access Hospital for over 10 years.
+Deckerville Community Hospital has been serving the community for over 70 years and has been a certified Critical Access Hospital for 22 years.
 We offer a wide range of patient services, including laboratory, inpatient services, medical imaging, and more.

-Deckerville Community Hsoptial (DCH) was established 60 years ago to serve a small yet growing rural population in an area called the Thumb of Michigan.
+Deckerville Community Hosptial (DCH) was established in 1952 to serve a small yet growing rural population in an area called the Thumb of Michigan.
 The original hospital was built and operated by E.W.
-Blanchard and his wife Lillian, a nurse, along with the first Administrator Mary Powers, another nurse, until Dr. Blanchard’s death in 1960 at which time the community purchased the hospital and established it as a not for profit community hospital.
+Blanchard and his wife Lillian, a registered nurse and nurse anesthetist, along with the first Administrator Mary Powers, a registered nurse, until Dr. Blanchard’s death in 1961 at which time the community purchased the hospital and established it as a not-for-profit community hospital.
 Port Huron is just south of the service area.

-In August 2000, the Hospital became approved as a Medicare Critical Access Hospital.
-Located 7 miles west of Lake Huron and surrounded by high yielding farms, the area provides quality life styles for the residents of the many small communities.
-Deckerville is 2 hours north of Detroit, with expanded shopping and residential growth occurring in Fort Gratiot and Port Huron.
+In August 2000, the hospital became approved as a Medicare Critical Access Hospital.
+Located seven miles west of Lake Huron and surrounded by high yielding farms, the area provides quality lifestyles for the residents of the many small communities.
+Deckerville is two hours north of Detroit, with expanded shopping and residential growth occurring in Fort Gratiot and Port Huron.